jaegertracing/documentation/content/docs/1.6/client-libraries.md

 ---
 title: Client libraries
-menu: docs
-weight: 4
+weight: 5
 children:
-- Client features
+- title: Client features
+  url: client-features
 ---

 All Jaeger client libraries support the [OpenTracing APIs](http://opentracing.io).
 The following resources provide more information about instrumenting your application with OpenTracing: